SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Thus, if your simulation data cannot be pickled (which is the case for some BRIAN networks, for instance), choose `use_pool=False` and continuable=`False` (see below).
-    Be aware that you will have an individual logfile for every process you spawn.

 * `cpu_cap`

     If `multiproc=True` and `use_pool=False` you can specify a maximum cpu utilization between 0.0 (excluded) and 1.0 (included) as fraction of maximum capacity.
-If the current cpu usage is above the specified level (averaged across all cores), pypet will not spawn a new process and wait until activity falls below the threshold again.
+If the current cpu usage is above the specified level (averaged across all cores), *pypet* will not spawn a new process and wait until activity falls below the threshold again.
 Note that in order to avoid dead-lock at least one process will always be running regardless of the current utilization.
     If the threshold is crossed a warning will be issued.
 The warning won't be repeated as long as the threshold remains crossed.

-    For example `cpu_cap=0.7`, `ncores=3`, and currently on average 80 percent of your cpu are used.
-Moreover, let's assume that at the moment only 2 processes are computing single runs simultaneously.
-Due to the usage of 80 percent of your cpu, pypet will wait until cpu usage drops below (or equal to) 70 percent again until it starts a third process to carry out another single run.
+    For example let us assume you chose`cpu_cap=0.7`, `ncores=3`, and currently on average 80 percent of your cpu are used.
+Moreover, at the moment only 2 processes are computing single runs simultaneously.
+Due to the usage of 80 percent of your cpu, *pypet* will wait until cpu usage drops below (or equal to) 70 percent again until it starts a third process to carry out another single run.

     The parameters `memory_cap` and `swap_cap` are analogous.
 These three thresholds are